 One Year, 17 Epic (Mis)adventures: 2017 in Review

-2017 was a pretty great year of travel and adventure for me!
+2017 opened up a whole new world of travel for me!
 Despite plugging away at school and signing a lease on an apartment, I was still able to visit 9 countries in total (7 of those new).
 I met some incredible people, had some epic adventures (and some pretty hilarious misadventures) … the truth is folks, travel is not always pretty.
 For your entertainment, scroll on for my top adventures and misadventures of 2017 or read about 2016.

 1. Scuba Diving the Blue Hole in Belize